 We are seeking pairs or groups of collaborators from different disciplines with an idea for a live performance event.
 The call out is open to applications from any field but must include an artist and a practitioner from any other discipline (live sciences, landscape gardening, medicine, gastronomy, social sciences, education, architecture etc).
 Applications are welcome from the UK and from artists based outside the UK.

 Working closely with 30 Bird, the successful teams will be offered a £2K commission, a week’s residency and the opportunity to research and develop an idea to be showcased at Junctures, an interdisciplinary event at the Cambridge Junction in March 2018.

-Click here to watch Mehrdad talk about the commissions.
+Click here to watch Mehrdad talk about the commissions call out.

 Click here to see video transcript.